 Frame Label Description

 MSDU1 ICMP Echo Request of length 1500-bytes.

 MSDU2 ICMP Echo Request of length 257-bytes.

 MSDU3 ICMP Echo Request of length 256-bytes.

+MSDU4 ARP Request to be forwarded to the Broadcast address.

-- 1. Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 2.
-Instruct the TS to transmit MSDU1-3 to the DUT. - 3.
+- 1. Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 2.
+Instruct the TS to transmit MSDU1-3 to STA-E. - 3.
+Instruct the TS to transmit MSDU4 to the DUT. - 4.
 Observe transmission from the DUT.

-- a. properly compute the cipher text MPDU payload. - b. encrypt data transmitted to a unicast receiver address with the PTK.
+- a. properly compute the cipher text MPDU payload. - b. encrypt data transmitted to a unicast receiver address with the PTK. - c. not use a Key ID of 0 with the GTK. - d. encrypt data transmitted to a group receiver address with the GTK.